RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

   value: "true"
 ```

-OpenClaw runs as `@jarvis:white.fm` with the same encryption settings and a tighter join policy — `autoJoin: "allowlist"`, `groupPolicy: "allowlist"`, and `requireMention: true` on the one group room it is permitted to enter.
+OpenClaw runs as `@jarvis:white.fm` with the same encryption settings and a tighter join policy, using `autoJoin: "allowlist"`, `groupPolicy: "allowlist"`, and `requireMention: true` for the one group room it may enter.

-Three consequences of that decision have mattered enough in practice to state plainly.
+That decision has three practical consequences; I have encountered each of them in operation.

-**A bot in an encrypted room holds that room's keys.** That is the correct behavior; the bot's device identity consequently deserves the same protection as a user's.
+**A bot in an encrypted room holds that room's keys.** The bot is a cryptographic device in the same sense as a human user's phone or browser, and its device identity deserves the same protection.
 Compromising the agent's pod yields the plaintext of every room of which it is a member.
-Both agents keep their state on a backed-up PVC for exactly that reason, and both are part of why the namespace runs default-deny egress.
+Both agents keep their state on a backed-up PVC for exactly that reason, and both are part of why I need restrictive egress; the namespace's current `allow-all-egress` policy restores unrestricted egress to every pod.

-**Mention-gating is a cost control and a safety property.** `MATRIX_REQUIRE_MENTION` means the agent does not respond to the notification stream flowing past it.
-An agent that reacts to every Falco detection and every media import is both expensive and, more importantly, an arrangement that acts on machine-generated input without a human in the loop.
+**Mention-gating keeps the agent out of the stream.** `MATRIX_REQUIRE_MENTION` means the agent does not respond to notifications passing through the room.
+The setting controls cost and keeps machine-generated events from becoming instructions; an agent that reacts to every Falco detection and every media import acts without a human in the loop.

-**What the agent can reach is a deliberate decision, made at mount time.** Hermes has the Synology media, books, and downloads exports mounted read-write so its file tooling is useful. `/volume1/Personal` is deliberately not mounted, and the manifest explains the omission; the agent is reachable from Matrix, Telegram, and iMessage, which means anything mounted into it is reachable by anyone who can send it a message.
+**The filesystem mounts define the agent's practical reach.** I mount the Synology media, books, and downloads exports read-write in Hermes for its file tooling.
+I leave `/volume1/Personal` out, and the manifest explains why; anyone who can send Hermes a message through Matrix, Telegram, or iMessage can reach anything I mount into it.
 The encryption protects the channel; a filesystem handed to something that answers strangers remains exposed.

-I will cover the agent design properly in a separate post; the point here is only that an encrypted notification channel carrying an agent must be designed as a control plane.
+I will cover the agent design in a separate post; here, an encrypted notification channel carrying an agent is a control plane.

 --------------------------------------------------------

 # Security Notes

-**Encryption starts at Hookshot.** This is the qualification that matters most.
-When a media service posts a webhook, that request is protected by TLS to the gateway, or uses plain HTTP inside the cluster; the request itself carries no end-to-end encryption.
+**In this stack, Hookshot is the encryption boundary.** TLS protects a webhook request to the gateway; inside the cluster, some producers use plain HTTP, and the request itself is not end-to-end encrypted.
 Hookshot receives cleartext, runs the transform on cleartext, and encrypts as it composes the room event.
-The guarantee is real but specific; message content is unreadable at rest in the homeserver database and unreadable to anyone who compromises Synapse.
+The protection has a precise boundary: message content is unreadable at rest in the homeserver database and unreadable to anyone who compromises Synapse.
 Hookshot can read it, as can anyone who intercepts the request before it reaches Hookshot.
 In-cluster producers posting over plain HTTP depend entirely on NetworkPolicy for that leg, which is why each source namespace has an explicit policy instead of a blanket allowance.

 **A webhook URL is a bearer credential.** Anyone holding `https://webhooks.white.fm/webhook/<id>` can post to that room, forever, with no additional authentication.
 These URLs belong in secret management with the same seriousness as an API key.
 A manifest comment, public repository, or screenshot is an unacceptable place for one.
 Mine reach the public internet through the Cloudflare tunnel, which makes the URL the entire access control.
-Rotation means creating a new hook and updating each producer, a good argument for keeping the number of producers per hook small.
+Rotation means creating a new hook and updating each producer, which is why I keep the number of producers per hook small.

 **`registration_shared_secret` is an admin-equivalent credential.** It can mint server administrators without any existing account; the webhook script relies on that capability.
 It should exist only inside the pod, and any tooling that uses it should create a temporary admin, do the work, and erase the account in a `finally` block.
 Do not build tooling that keeps a standing admin token.